elementary-Inc/blog/_posts/2018-09-12-were-back-from-libre-application-summit-2018.md

 ---
-title: "We’re Back from Libre Application Summit 2018"
+title: We’re Back from Libre Application Summit 2018
-description: "We’re Back from Libre Application Summit 2018"
+description: Sharing Knowledge and Wisdom in Denver, Colorado
 author: cassidyjames
 date: 2018-09-12T05:19:15.486Z
-image: /assets/images/were-back-from-libre-application-summit-2018/1m_aoz4q918EzEj_nZUB7Zg.jpeg
+image: /assets/images/were-back-from-libre-application-summit-2018/1mRaQK_yUWddw-WKriNzBog.jpeg
 tags:
+  - las
-  - "open-source"
+  - gnome
-  - "elementary-os"
+  - event
-  - "gnome"
+  - flatpak
+thanks: true
 ---

-### Sharing Knowledge and Wisdom in Denver, Colorado

 This past week elementary contributors [Daniel Foré](https://twitter.com/DanielFore), Felipe Escoto, [Blake Kostner](https://medium.com/@btkostner), and I met up in Denver, Colorado for the [Libre Application Summit](https://las.gnome.org/conferences/LAS).
 We joined a few dozen people from GNOME, KDE, and other projects with a mission to share knowledge and experiences, plus collaborate on common technologies for app ecosystems built on open source technologies.